Resonance interaction energy between two entangled atoms in a photonic bandgap environment: The resonance interaction in a photonic bandgap environment

 For the one-dimensional case, substitution of \eqref{equation1-1} and \eqref{equation-1d} into \eqref{energyshift1d} yields, in the long-distance limit,

 The result above should be compared with the analogous quantity obtained for atoms in the (one-dimensional) free space \cite{ElGanainy-John13,Incardone-Fukuta14}

+Our findings \eqref{energyshift3} and \eqref{energyshift1} should be also compared to the results obtained in Refs. \cite{Incardone-Fukuta14,Bay-Lambropoulos97} when the atomic transition frequency is outside the gap and in the proximity of one of its edges.
+In this case a strong enhancement of the interaction energy is obtained, due to the large density of states near the band edge (van Hove singularity), while the scaling with the distance is the same as in free space: $(k_0 r)^{-1}\cos (k_0 r)$ and $\sin (k_0 R)$ for the three-dimensional and one-dimensional cases respectively.
+In Ref. \cite{Bay-Lambropoulos97} the resonant dipole-dipole interaction has been also considered in the case of atomic frequency in the gap, just below its upper edge (on the contrary, our results refer to the case of the atomic frequency just above the lower edge of the gap).

-These results clearly show that the bandgap environment can qualitatively change the scaling of the interaction with the distance.
-In a quasi-static approach, the force between the two atoms can be then obtained by taking the opposite of the derivative of the energy shift \eqref{energyshift3} or \eqref{energyshift1} with respect to the interatomic distance.
+These outcomes clearly show that the bandgap environment can qualitatively change the scaling of the interaction with the distance when the atomic transition frequency is within the photonic gap.
+The change of the scaling of the interaction in comparison with the free-space case comes from the suppression of the contribution of the resonance pole in the frequency integration: in fact the interaction is basically mediated by nonresonant photons.
+In a quasi-static approach, the force between the two atoms can then be obtained by taking the opposite of the derivative of the energy shift \eqref{energyshift3} or \eqref{energyshift1} with respect to the interatomic distance.